green-fox-academy/tapanyagszamitas/README.md

 Hi I am Peter, and this is my repository at Greenfox Academy.

-We are getting familiar with C programming.
+We are getting familiar with C and C++ programming.

                                            ;:      ;;@